Have you ever experienced confidently applying for a loan or credit card and complied with all the requirements but still got rejected?

-- Payment for utilities, telco, small businesses – if these companies are not submitting entities approved by the credit registry, then credit transactions with them are not recorded in your credit report and therefore do not affect your credit score.
+- Payment for utilities, telco, and small businesses – if these companies are not submitting entities approved by the credit registry, then credit transactions with them are not recorded in your credit report and therefore do not affect your credit score.

-- Checking your credit reports – requesting for your credit report regularly and multiple times will not affect your credit score.
+- Checking your credit reports – requesting your credit report regularly and multiple times will not affect your credit score.

 Credit Report vs. Credit Score vs. Credit History

 A credit score is a number that indicates the statistical probability of a borrower being able to pay back debt.
-It is referred to as a “snapshot of a credit report” as it only reflects one’s financial rating at a specific point in time.
+It is referred to as a “snapshot of a credit report” as it only reflects one’s financial rating at a specific time.
 A credit score changes as new information in a credit report comes in.

 A credit history represents how a person managed past credit accounts5.
-It shows the number of credit lines owned, date when these were opened, loan amounts, and timeliness of payment.
+It shows the number of credit lines owned, the date when these were opened, loan amounts, and the timeliness of payment.
 It also includes any records of negative information such as missed payments, filing for bankruptcy, and defaulting on a loan.
 These details are included in the credit report.

 These items are used by lenders to approve a new line of credit and set the terms of a loan.